Thursday, July 3, 2025

 Follow Us : Google News WhatsApp

-KKN Gurugram Desk | The Council for Education (NCTE) has introduced significant reforms in teacher training programs with the approval of the NCTE Regulation 2025 by the Central Government.
+KKN Gurugram Desk | The National Council for Teacher Education (NCTE) has introduced significant reforms in teacher training programs with the approval of the NCTE Regulation 2025 by the Central Government.
 This new regulation, effective from the 2026-27 academic session, aims to improve teacher education programs in India.

 After nearly 11 years, the one-year B.Ed program is set to make a comeback.
 The changes also include a two-year B.Ed after graduation, a four-year integrated B.Ed after Class 12, and a new M.Ed degree program.
 The NCTE Regulation 2025 has been shared with state governments and universities for feedback, with the deadline for objections set until March 8, 2025.

-This decision aligns with the National Education Policy (NEP) 2020 and the 2047 Viksit Bharat Goal, aiming to enhance the quality of education in India.
+This decision aligns with the National Education Policy (NEP) 2020 and the 2047 Viksit Bharat Goal, aiming to enhance the quality of school education in India.

 Key Highlights of the New B.Ed Program Under NCTE Regulation 2025